Local analytic classification of q-difference equations: Examples of the Stokes phenomenon

 \chapter{Examples of the Stokes phenomenon}

-In the study of $q$-special functions, one frequently falls upon series that are \emph{convergent} solutions of \emph{irregular} $q$-difference equations, the latter thus also admitting \emph{divergent} solutions; and this should be so, since Adams lemma ensures us that irregular equations always have \emph{some} convergent solutions (see \ref{subsection:slopefiltration}).
+In the study of $q$-special functions, one frequently falls upon series that are \emph{convergent} solutions of \emph{irregular} $q$-difference equations, the latter thus also admitting \emph{divergent} solutions; and this should be so, since Adams lemma\footnote{In its original form, Adams lemma \cite{Adams,MarotteZhang,LDVS} says that, for any analytic $q$-difference operator, the power series appearing in the solutions related to the \emph{biggest} slope have a strictly positive radius of convergence: see for instance the $q$-Euler equation in paragraph \ref{subsection:qEuler}.
+Adams lemma was used implicitly in paragraph \ref{subsection:slopefiltration} through its consequences: existence of an analytic factorisation and definition of the slope filtration.} ensures us that irregular equations always have \emph{some} convergent solutions.
 However, in most works, only convergent solutions have been considered, although the other ones are equally interesting\footnote{This was of course well known to Stokes himself when he studied the Airy equation, as well as to all those who used divergent series in numerical computations of celestial mechanics, leading to Poincar\'e work on asymptotics.
-But, of course, one should above all remember Euler, who used divergent series for numerically computing $\zeta(2) = \pi^{2}/6$, in flat contradiction to the opinion of Bourbaki in ``Topologie G\'en\'erale'', IV, p.
+But, of course, one should above all remember Euler, who used divergent series for numerically computing $\zeta(2) = \pi^{2}/6$, in flat contradiction to the opinion expressed by Bourbaki in ``Topologie G\'en\'erale'', IV, p.
 71.} \\

 The touchstone of any theory of the Stokes phenomenon is Euler series.
 We shall therefore concentrate on one of its $q$-analogs, the $q$-Euler or Tshakaloff series $\tsh(z)$ (see equation \eqref{eqn:Tshakaloff}, page \pageref{eqn:Tshakaloff}).
 The simplest $q$-difference equation satisfied by $\tsh$ is the $q$-Euler equation $z \sq f - f = -1$.
 We shall detail the Stokes phenomenon for a family of similar equations in \ref{section:qEuler} and we shall apply it to some confluent basic hypergeometric series.
 Then we shall show how such equations naturally appear in some well known historical cases: that of Mock Theta functions in \ref{section:MockTheta}, that of the enumeration of class numbers of quadratic forms in \ref{section:QuadForms}; this has been exploited by the third author in \cite{CZMTF,CZMORD}.